Ron | FD Photo Studio - Part 141

 “I loved the new Hill St. Location!
 Ever since I came across your studios they’ve been go to location as long as they’re available!
 A friend needed some updated shots for her port and Hill 1 was the perfect spot for that.”

-Lorenzo Contreras + Shelbi Lyn Castro -wrongron, Wrong Ron, Studio Photography, shot at FD Photo Studio, Shelbi Lyn Castro, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, Lorenzo Contreras, FD photo studio, DTLA, blog, beauty shoot, !Hill1, !done
+Lorenzo Contreras + Shelbi Lyn Castro -wrongron, Wrong Ron, Studio Photography, Shot at FD Photo Studio, Shelbi Lyn Castro, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, Lorenzo Contreras, FD photo studio, DTLA, blog, beauty shoot, !Hill1, !done

 Make sure to take a look at the PHOTOGRAPHER’s Instagram for more photos and daily updates.
 And of course, get to know the MODEL of the shoot Shelbi Lyn Castro.